PhD Research Topics in Network Engineering

 Internet and Internetworking

 The Internet has grown substantially and evolved from its original purpose of connecting computers and mobile devices to connecting almost anything foreseeable, giving rise to the Internet of Things, and more recently, the Internet of Everything.
 In order to connect the billion of devices to the Internet, new protocols and technologies are needed.
-Concurrently, the network fabric itself has also evolved with Software Defined Networking (SDN) emerging as the latest technological thrust.
-In our group, we have a strong interest in SDN, working closely with the local NZ industry as well as with international partners to develop the latest SDN technologies, and conducting research to develop new algorithms and protocols motivated by SDN.
+Concurrently, the network fabric itself has also evolved with Network Function Virtualization (NFV) and Software Defined Networking (SDN) emerging as the latest technological thrusts.
+In our group, we have a strong interest in NFV/SDN, working closely with the local NZ industry as well as with international partners to develop the latest 5G network technologies, and conducting research to develop new algorithms and protocols motivated by NFV/SDN for the Internet of Things, Mobile Edge/Fog Computing.
 Staff members actively working in this area include: Dr Bryan Ng, Dr Alvin Valera and Prof Winston Seah.

 We aim to address challenging issues with environmentally friendly energy efficient algorithms and protocols for different forms of wireless networks operating in day-to-day as well as extreme conditions.
 We develop algorithms, techniques, protocols and systems with the ability to adapt to the changing network conditions, by sensing/observing/measuring network conditions, and applying knowledge that have been made available or acquired previously, to address the dynamically changing network environment.
+Our latest research also focuses on wireless nanoscale sensor networks using TeraHertz communications that presents a fundamentally new paradigm in networking.
 Specific areas of research and expertise include wireless multihop (ad-hoc, mesh and sensor) networks, quality of service support for multimedia traffic, cognitive networks, and application of theoretical methods to network design and analysis.
 Staff members actively working in this area include: Prof Winston Seah, Dr Alvin Valera and Dr Bryan Ng.

 Current research on Distributed Systems is centred on Grid and Cloud computing.
 A typical Grid user (Astronomy, Bioinformatics, Environmental Science, Particle physics, etc.) will use the grid system to automatically perform massively parallel computations primarily for data analysis.
 While the overall Grid goal of providing scientists access to massive amounts of computational power seems at first a simple one, the underlying technologies are the focus of much research in Computer Science and offer many interesting problems that requiring novel research.
 Cloud computing is an instantiation of the principles of Utility computing, and we are doing research on the federation of Clouds using economic, or market oriented and autonomic principles.
 We also use artificial intelligence technologies to improve the performance and manageability of distributed systems, e.g. multi-agent systems and agent coordination technologies.
 We also have interests in eScience, sensor information processing, self-organized information discovery and service provisioning control in peer-to-peer networks.
 Staff members actively working in this area include: A/Prof Kris Bubendorfer, Dr Aaron Chen and A/Prof Ian Welch.